 4. Making Claims But Never Following Up

 This is something actively marking the character of any human being relating to business or life in general.
 When a statement of intent is made, follow through and do everything possible to get it done.
 Anything short of it is lazy leadership adding residual damage to the character and integrity they possess.
 If words become hollow so will relationships and expectations.
 If a claim of intent is made, do it.
 It’s a black and white process and as disappointment builds so will irreversible damage to the reliability of the leader.

 5. Focusing on Process and Not Relationships

 Revising or placing new processes will not solve every issue with employees within the organization.
-Processes are for production quotas, safety standards and contractual obligations.
-They are not intended to fix personnel and moral.
-Top down management tends to lean on the process to fix every issue, but the results of this approach prove to be more hands-off and ineffective.
+Processes are for production quotas, safety standards, and contractual obligations.
+They are not intended to fix personnel and morals.
+Top-down management tends to lean on the process to fix every issue, but the results of this approach prove to be more hands-off and ineffective.
 Great leaders fix human relational issues in the workplace, not methodical processes robotic in nature.
 Bottom-up management provides employees more leverage to certain decision-making power and cultivates interpersonal and consistent relationships.

-Lazy leadership starts and ends with check listed individuals placed in higher positions.
+Lazy leadership starts and ends with check-listed individuals placed in higher positions.
 If we focus on work history and education from a resume, checking the box as we go along, the selection for a manager is simple.
-It takes rolling the dice and hiring someone based off much more to find a true leader.
+It takes rolling the dice and hiring someone based on much more to find a true leader.
 A true risk for a new hire.
 A good manager could easily be a lazy leader.
 Very few commonalities exist regarding managing and leading.
-A true leader looks out for their team and places focus and growth interest in their employees, not the organization.
+A true leader looks out for their team and places focus and growing interest in their employees, not the organization.